OryxProject/oryx/src/site/markdown/docs/admin.md

 update topic is read from the beginning, it's easiest to make a new update topic instead.
 While it's possible to reuse the existing topics by carefully managing offsets in Kafka or changing the instance `oryx.id` value, these are possibly more complex.

+## Speed Layer isn't producing updates, but is running

+The Speed Layer won't produce updates until it has loaded a model.
+Also, check if the Speed Layer's batches are queued up.
+If batches are being created faster than they're processed, then each is waiting longer and longer to start processing, delaying their updates.

 # Performance